flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 -the "Next Track" button switches the track immediately

--you can also use admin commands to change the track, just type in the chat
+-you can also use admin commands to change the track while you are in the game, just type in the chat

 /next_track myPassword
 /change_track myPassword spa